tytydraco/yessleep/out/My_father_and_I_are_starting_to_remember_something_from_long_ago.md

 It's been on my mind since this morning.
 My childhood.
 One, I don't remember much at all.
-Yet today, it all came flooding back to me.
+Yet today, something happened that I think reminded me of way back then.

 I woke up to the smell of something burning.
 Apparently my wife had left the oven on all night with food for me to eat after getting off work.
 Can't blame her though; I'm usually hungry after work, but last night the moment I hit the bed, I was out.
 So the fault lies on me for not checking like I should've.
 No damage was done, thankfully; however, the incident wriggled in my head like a worm in an apple.
 "Déjà vu" is probably the best way to describe it.